 The user configuration databases in the partner MC system may need to be configured with information needed to modify the user configuration data received from the primary MC system.
 These may be needed at the individual level, or at a more common level, e.g. all users belonging to one MC system, all users belonging to one organisation within an MC system from which users can be expected to migrate.

-It is FFS which sets of configuration data need to be modified for migration in the user configuration database in the primary system and the partner system need to be specified.
+Which sets of configuration data need to be modified for migration in the user configuration database in the primary system and the partner system need to be specified.